The US job market may be running low on gas

 Other closely watched indicators show that layoff activity hasn’t accelerated recently, despite job cut announcements trending higher this year (in large part due to the Trump administration’s gutting of federal agencies).

-Initial jobless claims have fallen for six weeks in a row; however, continuing unemployment claims have consistently butted against a November 2021 high.
+Initial jobless claims remain at low levels; however, continuing unemployment claims have consistently butted against a November 2021 high.

+New Labor Department data Thursday showed that first-time claims for unemployment insurance made last week (considered a proxy for layoffs) ticked up to 218,000 from 217,000 the week before.
+The number of continuing claims held at 1.946 million, staying close that nearly four-year high.

 In terms of what could be coming down the pike, Challenger, Gray & Christmas’ latest job cut announcement tracker showed 62,075 layoffs announced in July, up 29% from June.